EU takes on AstraZeneca in court over vaccine deliveries - WTMJ

 About 46% of the EU population have had at least one dose.

+She added that several EU countries have based their vaccine strategy on the AstraZeneca shots and that five member states won’t be able to reach the targets set by the EU by the end of June if the drugmaker doesn’t provide the promised doses in time.

+“If this legal action allows to save just one life, it justifies an urgent ruling,” Laune said.

-In total, the European Commission has secured more than 2.5 billion of vaccine doses with various manufacturers.
+In total, the European Commission has secured more than 2.5 billion of vaccine doses with various manufacturers, but is now shying away from further orders with AstraZeneca.
 It recently sealed another major order with Pfizer and BioNTech through 2023 for an additional 1.8 billion doses of their COVID-19 shot to share between the bloc’s countries.

-Following Wednesday’s hearing, a second one is slated for Friday, with a judgment to be delivered at a date to be announced.
+A judgment is to be delivered at a later date.
 In addition to the emergency action, the European Commission has launched a claim on the merits of the case for damages for which a hearing hasn’t yet been set by the court.

 Follow all of AP’s pandemic coverage at: